 - Graduate Study in the Arts and Sciences

 Requirements for admission to graduate school in a specific discipline include evidence of academic promise and a breadth of additional courses.
 Students do not necessarily need to major in the field they wish to pursue, but this varies by field.
 Students considering graduate study should consult with their major advisor on the best preparation.
 A senior thesis or essay often strengthens the student’s record.
 Many graduate programs require one or two foreign languages.
 Directories of various graduate programs, as well as general advice on the application process, are available in the Wesleyan Career Center (WCC).
 Faculty members, however, remain the best source of advice about graduate study in specific disciplines.

 - Health Profession: Pre-Medical/Pre-Veterinary/Pre-Dental

-While a major in the sciences is not a prerequisite for attending medical school, most graduate and professional schools in health-related fields require coursework in the following areas:
+While a major in the sciences is not a prerequisite for attending medical school, most graduate and professional schools in health-related fields required coursework in the following areas:

 - 1 year of biology with laboratory